lidofinance/docs/docs/guides/steth-integration-guide.md

 2. Under the hood, stETH balance gets converted to shares, integer division happens and rounding down applies.
 3. Corresponding amount of shares gets transferred from User A to User B.
 4. Shares balance gets converted to stETH balance for User B.
-5. In many cases the actually transferred amount is 1 wei less than expected.
+5. In many cases the actually transferred amount is 1-2 wei less than expected.

+The issue is documented here: https://github.com/lidofinance/lido-dao/issues/442

 ### Bookkeeping shares